Table of contentsClick link to navigate to the desired location

 Storing red rice depends on the packaging:

-It is best to keep the rice in an airtight container, in a dry and cool place, to protect it from moisture and insects.
+It is best to keep rice in an airtight container, in a dry and cool place, to protect it from moisture and insects.

 What to cook with red rice?